sendgrid/smtpapi-php/README.md

 <a name="roadmap"></a>
 ## Roadmap

 If you are interested in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/smtpapi-php/milestones).
-We would love to hear your feedback.
+Your feedback will be highly appreciated.

 <a name="how-to-contribute"></a>
 ## How to Contribute

-We encourage contribution to our projects, please see our [CONTRIBUTING](https://github.com/sendgrid/smtpapi-php/blob/master/CONTRIBUTING.md) guide for details.
+We encourage contributions to our projects, please see our [CONTRIBUTING](https://github.com/sendgrid/smtpapi-php/blob/master/CONTRIBUTING.md) guide for details.

 Quick links: